 For example, four years ago, we brought new technology into the Australian market, which assists with joint replacement surgery.
 Since then, over 50 people are now working in roles that did not exist four years ago.
 When we started looking for people to fill the newly created Mako Product Specialist role, we had great success in hiring driven physiotherapists who understood anatomy, but more importantly, were agile individuals committed to life-long learning.

 Prepare for the unknown

 We recently took a long-term and creative look at what an employee of the future might look like.
-Using publicly available research, we identified the most important human qualities needed for people to succeed in a technologically advance world.
+Using publicly available research, we identified the most important human qualities needed for people to succeed in a technologically advanced world.

-The qualities, some of which include agility and adaptability, active listener, purpose driven, life-long learner, good under pressure and an entrepreneurial spirit, were brought to life by Australian illustrator, Anthony Calvert.
+The qualities, some of which include agility and adaptability, active listener, purpose-driven, life-long learner, good under pressure and an entrepreneurial spirit, were brought to life by Australian illustrator, Anthony Calvert.
 Meet Jamie.

 Moving into the future, as people look to stand-out in interviews and ultimately succeed in roles that do not yet exist, they should focus on identifying strengths that can be cultivated and harnessed to apply to a number of job roles.
 For organisations, the focus should away from traditional competency-based assessments and consider people who are curious, adaptable, flexible, willing to learn.